 What if I have any questions or concerns about receiving a blood transfusion?

-Prior to the day, you can ring our Clinical Coordination Centre or feel free to talk to any member of our team when you are at the hospice.
+Prior to the day, you can ring our Clinical Coordination Centre or please feel free to talk to any member of our team when you are at the Hospice.

 The Creative Arts Team gives patients and their families the chance to explore a variety of creative arts and use various techniques to give them a focus and diversion at a difficult and emotional time.
-Some people can find it difficult to talk about or share feelings, so creative arts may be a helpful and rewarding way of expressing them.
-The arts include painting, ceramics, craft activities, home-sewn items, silk painting, encaustic art, needle felting and mosaic.
+Some people can find it difficult to talk about or share their feelings, so creative arts can be a helpful and rewarding way of expressing them.
+The arts include painting, ceramics, craft activities, hand-sewn items, silk painting, encaustic art, needle felting and mosaic.

 For some people, there’s satisfaction in the process of being creative, and for others it is about the end product.
-This service is accessible to everyone – you don’t need to think of yourself as artistic to join in.
+This service is accessible to everyone – no one needs think of themselves as artistic to join in.